Falk Laws: Amendments and repealings

-So much at variance with the Constitutions were these laws that the two paragraphs (15,18) guaranteeing the independence and self-government of the Church, had first to be amended (1873) and finally together with another (16) entirely abrogated.
-Although serious punishments were threatened violators of these laws, the Prussian Episcopate rejected them as a whole.
-Foremost, they refused to present the government with candidates for nomination, which led to a conflict between Church and State.
-The bishops, and many of the clergy, were fined or imprisoned—and some were removed from posts, notably, two archbishops, Ledóchowski of Gnesen-Posen and Melchers of Cologne; four bishops, Brinkman of Munster, Blum of Limburg, Forster of Breslau, Martin of Paderborn; one auxiliary bishop, Janiszewski of Posen.
+So much at variance with the Constitutions were these laws that the two paragraphs (15,18) guaranteeing the independence and self-government of the Church, had first to be amended (1873) and finally together with another (16) entirely abolished.
+Although violators of these laws faced serious punishments, the Prussian Episcopate rejected them as a whole.
+Foremost, they refused to present the government with candidates for nomination.
+The bishops, and many of the clergy, were fined or imprisoned — notably, two archbishops, Ledóchowski of Gnesen-Posen and Melchers of Cologne; four bishops, Brinkman of Munster, Blum of Limburg, Forster of Breslau, Martin of Paderborn; one auxiliary bishop, Janiszewski of Posen.

 Moreover, the May Laws were made more severe.
-By the military law, the divinity students lost their privilege respecting military service.
+By the military law, students of theology lost their exemption from military service.
 Salaries due from the state were withheld from episcopal administrators and bishops until they would write their submission to the laws of the state; religious orders were dissolved except for those devoted to the care of the sick (1875).
 A law was passed enacting that clergy who refused to submit when ejected from office by the secular court might be expelled either from a certain locality or from the Empire (1874).

-The government made great efforts to execute its laws against the Church, but it was in vain.
-Most of the clergy and laity remained loyal to the bishops, and the Center Party under the leadership of Ludwig Windthorst, each year increased its membership in the Imperial Parliament.
+Despite the government's effort in executing its laws against the Church, most of the clergy and laity remained loyal to the bishops, and the Centre Party increased its membership in parliament with every election.
 The May Laws were finally modified by two comprehensive laws (21 May 1886 and 29 April 1887), which in substance yielded to the Church the control of ecclesiastical education; permitted the reassertion of the papal disciplinary authority over the clergy; allowed the restoration of public worship and the administration of the sacraments; the application of ecclesiastical disciplinary measures; and held out to the religious orders the hope of returning.
 In 1905 the last remnant of the May Laws disappeared when the anti-Jesuit Law was modified.